 But Phillips admits that structural transformation will take time.
 "We've got to leave a path for organizations to recognize transgressions and take accountability for them and commit to improving,” Phillips said.
 “If all we're doing is pointing out the missteps and the transgressions, but we're not encouraging organizations to be better, it feels like we're missing a critical half of the equation.”

-This year, the Globes missed the pomp and circumstance that’s synonymous with this award show.
-It was even more scaled back than last year, when Tina Fey and Amy Poehler hosted from opposite coasts and celebs accepted their awards from home.
-Here’s what happened at this year’s Globes:
+This year, the Globes were even more scaled back than last year, when Tina Fey and Amy Poehler hosted from opposite coasts and celebs accepted their awards from home.
+Here’s the recap:

 NBCanceled…In May 2021, the HFPA’s longtime broadcast partner pulled the plug on airing this year’s show.
-And said they’re hopeful they can air it in 2023.
+And said they’re hopeful they can bring it back in 2023.
 But the Globes didn't find air time on another network.
 Instead, the HFPA revealed the winners on social media.

 The Golden Globe goes to…historic firsts: Michaela Jaé Rodriguez became the first trans actress to ever win a Golden Globe for her performance in the TV show “Pose.”
 And O Yeong-su from Netflix’s “Squid Game” made history as the first Korean actor to win a golden statue.